This attribute evaluates how the returns of investors in a DARWIN are impacted by additional investment in the DARWIN.

-This graphs shows the maximum slippage in pips beyond which divergence exceeds 0.5% on a monthly basis.
+This graph shows the maximum slippage in pips beyond which divergence exceeds 0.5% on a monthly basis.

-The 3rd chart represents the estimated maximum AUM for a DARWIN without exceeding the threshold of 0.5% monthly divergence.
+This chart represents the estimated maximum AuM for a DARWIN without exceeding the threshold of 0.5% monthly divergence.

 Examples of Capacity (Cp) scores

-Let's take a look at some examples of a good, average and poor Cp score and explore the reasons behind the score.
+Let's take a look at some examples of a good, average, and poor Cp score and explore the reasons behind them.

-This is as a result of the underlying trading strategy where it can be observed that the average trade is open for almost 2 days.
-Additionally, the traders average winning trade makes 46pips while his average losing trade loses 44pips, indicative of fairly wide Take Profit and Stop Losses.
+Additionally, the trader's average winning trade makes 46 pips while his average losing trade loses 44 pips, indicative of fairly wide Take Profit and Stop Losses.

-Average trade duration is around 6 hours while the average winning trade makes about 21pips and the average losing trade -34pips.
+The average trade duration is around 6 hours while the average winning trade makes about 21 pips and the average losing trade -34 pips.

-Additionally we can see that this DARWIN habitually operates during periods of low liquidity where spreads widen ( 20:00 y 23:00 GMT)
+Additionally, we can see that this DARWIN usually operates during periods of low liquidity where spreads widen ( 20:00 y 23:00 GMT)

-It is of vital importance that you take note of a DARWINs Cp score so that you are cognisant of how returns might be impacted as investor capital grows.
+- Capacity for investors.
+It is of vital importance that you take note of a DARWINs Cp score so that you are cognizant of how returns might be impacted as investor capital grows.
 Divergence affects all investors - and not just the most recent investors - as all DARWIN investors get the same execution.

+- Capacity for traders.
 Capacity is what will determine the maximum AUM you can expect to manage with your strategy.
-It therefore directly impacts your earning potential as you earn 20% performance fee on profits generated for investors.
+It therefore directly impacts your earning potential as you earn a 15% performance fee on profits generated for investors.